 Parents are asked to pre-order school meals for their child by Saturday each week, for meals to be eaten the following week.
 Please see the linked guide for more information: Parent Guide_Pay360 Menus

-Follow this link to see the latest menu Menus from 14 Mar 2022.
+Follow this link to see the latest menu – Menu starting from October 2022

 Dietary Needs – if your child has any specific dietary needs (health or religious) please notify the school office (e.g. any food allergies, vegetarian, no pork etc.).
 The school does NOT serve Halal food.

 All children in Reception, Year 1 and Year 2 (Key Stage 1) are entitled to free school meals.
 To continue receiving free school meals from Year 3 upwards, families would need to receive any of the following:

 - Universal credit, and have an annual net earned household income of no more than £7,400